Cubing-at-Home/cubingathome-bot/README.md

 **Gets help command.**

-## Bug Reporting
+## Bug Reporting/Feature Request
-Please open an issue in this repo using `ISSUE_TEMPLATE` and clearly describe the issue.
+Please open an issue in this repo using [bug_report.md](.github/ISSUE_TEMPLATE/bug_report.md) and clearly describe the issue.
+To request a new feature, please use [feature_request.md](.github/ISSUE_TEMPLATE/feature_request.md).

 ## Acknowledgement

-The code in  `/utils/scrambling` is from [euphwes/pyTwistyScrambler](https://github.com/euphwes/pyTwistyScrambler), modified for this project.
+The code in  [/utils/scrambling](/utils/scrambling) is from [euphwes/pyTwistyScrambler](https://github.com/euphwes/pyTwistyScrambler), modified for this project.
 The majority of that code is from [cs0x7f/cstimer](https://github.com/cs0x7f/cstimer).
 Each of those projects also borrow a lot of code from others, and are usually linked in the files themselves.

-The icons in `/utils/icons` are from [cubing/icons](https://github.com/cubing/icons), converted to png because of how annoying it is to use svgs in Discord.js embeds.
+The icons in [/utils/icons](/utils/icons) are from [cubing/icons](https://github.com/cubing/icons), converted to png because of how annoying it is to use svgs in Discord.js embeds.